farankhandev/flyrank-ml-internship/work/capstone_report.md

 The observed declining-content base rate was **63.3%**.

 The Random Forest achieved higher ROC-AUC and substantially higher Precision@K than the baseline.
-At the top 50 ranked items, 88% were labeled as declining, compared with 46% for the baseline.
+At the top 50 ranked items, **88% were labeled as declining**, compared with **46% for the baseline**.

 ### Error analysis